-Pulsed Power GMAW
+Pulsed Power Welding

-Pulsed power welding is a GMAW process in which the power is cyclically programmed to pulse so that effective, but short, duration values of power can be utilized.
+Pulsed power welding is a GMAW process in which the power is cyclically programmed to pulse so that effective, but short duration values of power can be utilized.
 Small metal droplets are transferred directly through the arc to the workpiece.
 The current alternates from a low background current, which begins to melt the wire while maintaining the arc, to a high peak current during which spray transfer occurs.
 One droplet is formed during each high peak current pulse.
-The average arc energy during this pulsed process is significantly lower during conventional GMAW spray transfer, thus, reducing the amount of welding wire that is vaporized.
+The average arc energy during this pulsed process is significantly lower during conventional GMAW spray transfer, thus reducing the amount of welding wire that is vaporized.

-Wallace et al. (2001) showed a 24% significant reduction in total weld fume personal air sampling results for pulsed power welding as compared to conventional GMAW welding when welding mild steel in production environments.
-This study also showed that average airborne concentrations of metal fume constituents from conventional GMAW were significantly higher than airborne concentrations during pulsed GMAW (Wallace et al. 95-96).
-As a result, studies conducted in both laboratories and production environments have shown that GMAW with a pulsing power source produces fewer fumes than GMAW using a steady-current power source.
-However, pulsed power welding is only a viable optional for GMAW operations.
-This technology is not suitable for flux-cored wire.
+Wallace, Landon, Song, et al. (2001) showed a 24% significant reduction in total weld fume personal air sampling results for pulsed power welding as compared to conventional GMAW welding when welding mild steel in production environments.
+The study also showed that average airborne concentrations of metal fume constituents from conventional GMAW were significantly higher than airborne concentrations during pulsed GMAW.
+As a result, studies conducted in both laboratories and production environments have shown that GMAW with a pulsing-power source produces fewer fumes than GMAW using a steady current power source.
+However, pulsed power welding is only a viable optional for GMAW operations; this technology is not suitable for flux-cored wire.

-Substituting of Consumable Materials
+Substituting Consumable Materials

 The amount of Cr(VI) produced is largely influenced by the composition of the welding consumable, including the flux ingredients.
 Substituting materials for stainless steel or other steels with a lower chromium is often not a viable option.
-Stainless steel and other Cr-alloy steels have certain desired properties (such as corrosion resistance, durability, ductility, etc.) that adequate substitutes are not available.
-However, The Ohio State University has on-going research to develop a Cr-free consumable that is compatible with welding stainless steel material, including Types 304 and 316.
-The consumable composition is a Ni-Cu based system and may contain additions of Molybdenum and Paladium to improve the corrosion resistance of the deposit.
-Initial testing has shown that these consumable compositions have good weldability, strength, and ductility comparable to welds made with Type 308L/304L filler metal.
-The corrosion resistance is also comparable (Kim, Frankel, and Lippold 704).
+Stainless steel and other Cr-alloy steels have certain desired properties (e.g., corrosion resistance, durability, ductility) that adequate substitutes are not available.

+However, Ohio State University researchers are working to develop a Cr-free consumable that is compatible with welding stainless steel material, including Types 304 and 316.
+The consumable composition is a nickel-copper-based system and may contain additions of molybdenum and palladium to improve the corrosion resistance of the deposit.

+Initial testing has shown that these consumable

+compositions have good weldability, strength and ductility comparable to welds made with Type 308L/304L filler metal.
+The corrosion resistance is also comparable (Kim, Frankel & Lippold, 2006).
 Research is continuing to identify specific composition ranges for these consumables and to commercialize a shielded metal arc welding electrode.
-However, a chromium-free consumable for welding stainless steel is not commercially available at this time.
+However, a CR-free consumable for welding stainless steel is not commercially available at this time.

-Finally, studies have shown differences in fume generation rates by type of wire.
-Metal concentrations and flux compositions of welding consumables can differ substantially between manufacturers.
-Also as mentioned previously, alkali materials, such as sodium and potassium, are often present in many flux coatings and stabilize Cr(VI).
+Finally, metal concentrations and flux compositions of welding consumables can differ substantially between manufacturers.
+In addition, as noted, alkali materials, such as sodium and potassium, are often present in many flux coatings and stabilize Cr(VI) (Fiore, 2006).
 Therefore, the composition of the flux coating can be a factor in stabilizing Cr(VI) compounds.
-However, more field studies in this area are needed.
+However, more field studies are needed in this area.

-Local Exhaust Ventilation (LEV)
+Local Exhaust Ventilation Local Exhaust Ventilation Components

-LEV Components

-There are five basic components of a LEV system.
-All LEV systems have at least a fan that supplies static pressure and physically moves the air, ductwork, and a hood.
+A local exhaust ventilation (LEV) system consists of five basic components.
+All LEV systems have at least a fan that supplies static pressure and physically moves the air, ductwork and a hood.
 The hood (if present) comes in various configurations and directly affects the capture efficiency.
-A major mistake by LEV users, especially those using portable LEV units, is the failure to use a hood type that minimizes hood entry losses.
-A system with merely a plain exhaust duct as its hood has the lowest capture efficiency as compared to other hood types (such as flanged hoods, cone-shaped hoods, etc.).
+A major mistake by LEV users, especially those using portable LEV units, is failing to use a hood type that minimizes hood entry losses.
+A system with merely a plain exhaust duct as its hood has the lowest capture efficiency as compared to other hood types (e.g., flanged hoods, cone-shaped hoods).